b14r/goolab-php/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email hi@mntbllr.dev instead of using the issue tracker.

 ## License